Twisted conjugacy classes in Lie groups: Lie groups with topological -property

 It would be interesting to study if $\widetilde{\SL(n,\R)}$, $\PGL(n,\R)$ and $\PSL(n,\R)$ have topological $R_\infty$-property for $n\geq 4$, $n$ even; it would enough to prove it for $\PSL(n,\R)$.
 Note that for $n$ odd, both $\PGL(n,\R)$ and $\PSL(n,\R)$ are isomorphic to $\SL(n,\R)$.
 More generally, it would be interesting to study if a general connected semisimple Lie group has topological $R_\infty$-property; this would help in the study of this property for a general connected non-solvable Lie group.

-{\bf Acknowledgements:} We would like to thank P.\ Sankaran for valuable correspondence on the conjugacy classes of semisimple groups.
+{\bf Acknowledgements:} We would like to thank P.\ Sankaran for valuable correspondence on the conjugacy classes of semisimple Lie groups.
 We would also like to thank T.\ Mubeena whose talk and subsequent discussions during the Indian Women and Mathematics (IWM) Annual Conference 2022 introduced the authors to the field.
 We would like to acknowledge NBHM, DAE, Govt.\ of India for support and IISER Pune for local hospitality during the IWM conference.
+Riddhi Shah would like to acknowledge the ARG-MATRICS grant from ANRF, India (ANRF/ARGM/2025/000695/MTR).
 Ravi Prakash would like to acknowledge the CSIR-JRF research fellowship from CSIR, Govt.\ of India.